Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 Crisis communication

 Organisation updates: keeping the community posted on ideas, challenges and achievements through the channels of producing and hosting organisations when possible.
 Some organisations have even designed a dedicated webpage, such as GES.
-Monitoring the situation via listening tools such as media feeds help us to remain aware and gather useful information.
+Monitoring the situation via listening tools such as media feeds help remain aware and gather useful information.

 Forums for discussion